sekhansen/text-mining-tutorial/README.md

 ## An Introduction to Topic Modelling via Gibbs sampling: Code and Tutorial

-by Stephen Hansen, stephen.hansen@upf.edu
+by Stephen Hansen, stephen.hansen@economics.ox.ac.uk

-Associate Professor of Economics, Universitat Pompeu Fabra
+Associate Professor of Economics, University of Oxford

 ***